Degeneracy in the spectrum and bispectrum among featured inflaton potentials: Conclusions

 \section{Conclusions}

 We have studied the degeneracy of the primordial spectrum and bispectrum of the primordial curvature perturbation in single field inflationary models with a class of features of the inflaton potential.
 The features consist in a discontinuous change in the shape of the potential controlled by a couple of parameters that describe the strength of the discontinuity and the change in the potential shape.
 The feature produces oscillations of the spectrum and bispectrum around the comoving scale $k=k_0$ that exits the horizon when the inflaton passes the discontinuity.
 The effects on the spectrum and almost all configurations of the bispectrum including the squeezed limit depend on a single quantity which is a function of the two parameters defining the feature.
 As a consequence a degeneracy is produced, i.e. different features of the inflaton potential can produce the same observational effects.
 The degeneracy in the bispectrum is only broken in the equilateral limit around $k_0$.
 The breaking of the degeneracy in the equilateral limit around $k_0$ could produce an observational signature in the CMB data which could be used to distinguish between different models predicting the same spectrum and bispectrum in other limits and configurations.
 We have shown that the degeneracy is also present when considering a continuous potential and that it is only broken in the equilateral limit.
 This shows that the degeneracy breaking is not an artifact of the non-smoothness of the potential.
+The breaking of the degeneracy is due to the fact that while $\epsilon$ is approximately the same, $\eta$ can be different.
 In the future it will be interesting to obtain an analytic approximation for equilateral limit bispectrum around $k_0$ to better understand why the degeneracy breaking only occurs in that configuration.
 Comparison with observations will allow to establish which modification of the inflaton potential is in better agreement with observational data.
 It would also be interesting to study these models within the framework of the effective theory of inflation \cite{Cheung:2007st} to understand if this kind of degeneracy could indeed be more general and occur for other inflationary scenarios, not only for single field minimally coupled models.